Vincent Palermo: Government witness

-In 1998, DeCavalcante associate Ralph Guarino was arrested for stealing $1.6 million dollars from a Bank of America inside the World Trade Center.
+In 1998, DeCavalcante associate Ralph Guarino was arrested for stealing $1.6 million from a Bank of America inside the World Trade Center.
 To avoid 20 years in prison, Guarino agreed to work as an informant for the FBI, giving the agency information on the actions of DeCavalcante members.
 The agency gave him cell phones rigged with surveillance equipment to distribute to other family members.
 In October 1998, Palermo's trusted lieutenant Joseph Masella was shot to death, leaving an opening in the family.
 Guarino's status had been rising in the family due to secret assistance from the FBI, and after Masella's murder, Palermo and the rest of the DeCavalcante leadership promoted Guarino to made man.

 In 1999, Palermo faced charges and possible capital offenses, so he decided to become a government witness.
-He confessed to killing Weiss and mobster Louis LaRasso, and to planning the murders of the two D'Amatos, Masella, Majuri, and Tom Salvata, the manager at his strip club.
-Palermo also implicated other DeCavalcante family members in various crimes.
+He confessed to killing Weiss and mobster Louis LaRasso, and to planning the murders of the two D'Amatos, Masella, Majuri, and Tom Salvata, the manager at Palermo's strip club.
+Palermo also implicated other DeCavalcante family-members in various crimes.
 After testifying for the government, Palermo and his family entered the federal Witness Protection Program.
 However, prosecutors later discovered that he allegedly gave his son Michael $1 million in cash, possibly jeopardizing his status as a protected witness.

 New life in Houston, Texas

-On September 14, 2009, the New York Daily News exposed Palermo's new life in witness protection as a strip club operator in Houston, Texas.
+On September 14, 2009, the New York Daily News exposed Palermo's new life in witness-protection as a strip-club-operator in Houston, Texas.
 He has been living under the name "James Cabella".
 Houston Police alleged that Palermo's strip clubs were a source of drug dealing and prostitution in the Houston area.
 Palermo claimed that many of his Houston friends already knew of his past because of an A&E television special.
 He lived in a gated mansion in Houston.

 The day after the Daily News report, Houston NBC affiliate KPRC-TV aired an investigative segment on Palermo.
 Forty days later, Palermo put his Houston mansion up for sale, first for $4 million but then, over the following two years, he reduced the price to $2.45 million.
 After the mansion still would not sell, he took it off the market on June 3, 2011.
 Palermo put his house up for sale again in September 2015; it eventually sold for $2.85 million on 5 August 2016.
 In late 2011, the Houston Chronicle reported that Palermo was sued by the former owner of one of his strip clubs, claiming that he had only paid $5,000 of the $1.3 million selling price.

 Bankruptcy

 On March 4, 2013, Palermo filed a Chapter 11 bankruptcy petition in U.S. Bankruptcy Court in the Southern District of Texas.
-Under Chapter 11, a person's assets and debts are not liquidated, but the filer is given court protection from creditors in order to try to perform a work-out of the insolvency situation.
+Under Chapter 11, a person's assets and debts are not liquidated, but the filer is given court-protection from creditors in order to try to perform a work-out of the insolvency situation.